StevenBlack/intl/readme.md

 ### `AERROR()`

-Creates an array of information about the most recent vfp, ole, or odbc error.
+Creates an array of information about the most recent VFP, ole, or odbc error.

 <table>
 <thead>
 <tr class ="header">
 <th><strong>VFP errors vary with the localization language of VFP.</strong></th>
-<th><p>When a vfp error occurs, ArrayName[2] contains the text of the error message, which is the same as the value returned by MESSAGE().</p>
+<th><p>When a VFP error occurs, ArrayName[2] contains the text of the error message, which is the same as the value returned by MESSAGE().</p>
-<p><strong>Internationalization Gotcha:</strong> this error message varies according to the localized version of vfp.</p></th>
+<p><strong>Internationalization Gotcha:</strong> this error message varies according to the localized version of VFP.</p></th>
 </tr>
 </thead>
 <tbody>
 <tr>
 <td><strong>ole error messages vary with the localization language of Windows.</strong></td>
-<td><p>When ole errors numbered 1427 or 1429 occur, then ArrayName[2] contains the text of the vfp error message ("OLE Idispatch exception code"), and ArrayName[3] contains the text of the ole error message.</p>
+<td><p>When ole errors numbered 1427 or 1429 occur, then ArrayName[2] contains the text of the VFP error message ("OLE Idispatch exception code"), and ArrayName[3] contains the text of the ole error message.</p>
-<p><strong>Internationalization Gotcha:</strong> the vfp error message varies with the localization of vfp, and the ole error message usually varies with the localization of Windows.</p></td>
+<p><strong>Internationalization Gotcha:</strong> the VFP error message varies with the localization of VFP, and the ole error message usually varies with the localization of Windows.</p></td>
 </tr>
 <tr>
 <td><strong>odbc error messages vary with the localized language of VFP.</strong></td>
-<td><p>Similarly, when an odbc error numbered 1526 occurs , then ArrayName[2] contains the text of the vfp error message ("Connectivity error:"), and ArrayName[3] contains the text of the odbc error message.</p>
+<td><p>Similarly, when an odbc error numbered 1526 occurs , then ArrayName[2] contains the text of the VFP error message ("Connectivity error:"), and ArrayName[3] contains the text of the odbc error message.</p>
-<p><strong>Internationalization Gotcha:</strong> both the vfp and ODBC error messages vary with the localization of vfp.</p></td>
+<p><strong>Internationalization Gotcha:</strong> both the VFP and ODBC error messages vary with the localization of VFP.</p></td>
 </tr>
 <tr>
 <td>Obviously, you'll want to avoid passing AERROR() messages to the user unless you are sure that their workstation has the correct localized versions of Windows and VFP.</td>